ORTools4MTEX/ORTools/README.md

 ---

 ### [defineORs](./src/defineORs.m)
-Auxiliary function to define orientation relationships for a parent and child phase given in *job* by either parallel planes and directions in a GUI or peakfitting of the parent-child boundary misorientation angle distribution
+This auxiliary function defines an orientation relationship (OR) for a parent-child phase combination given in the *job* object as:
+- Parallel planes and directions in a GUI, or
+- Peakfitting of the parent-child boundary misorientation angle distribution.

 - Syntax
   - job = defineORs(job)